AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ICAEXContainer/README.md

 ICAEXContainer Interface
 ========================
-AutomationML 2.1 APIThis interface is defined for CAEXObjects, which may contain different types of CAEX objects like the [SystemUnitClassType][1].
+This interface is defined for CAEXObjects, which may contain different types of CAEX objects like the [SystemUnitClassType][1].
 The defined methods allow the selection of the associated container for a specific type and the insertion of a CAEX object to its associated container.

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)